The Otesaga, Grand Dame of Upstate New York Resorts

 Meetings & Conferences

 In keeping with its name, which is derived from the Iroquois word for “A Place of Meetings”, meeting and conference planners will find The Otesaga ideal for groups as large as 350.
-The Hotel features 12 meeting and conference rooms of various sizes, from the 2,600-square-foot ballroom and equal-sized Main Dining Room to small breakout rooms like the 384-square-foot Pathfinder Room.
+The Hotel features 12 meeting and conference rooms of various sizes, from the 2,600-square-foot ballroom and equal-sized Glimmerglass Room to small breakout rooms like the 384-square-foot Pathfinder Room.
 The Hotel’s Meetings Director will customize arrangements for any group, drawing on the many attractions of Cooperstown to engage and entertain attendees.
 Golf outings, private tours of the National Baseball Hall of Fame and Museum, and receptions on the beautiful terraced garden of Fenimore Art Museum are among many features that make a meeting or incentive trip to The Otesaga memorable.

 The Otesaga in “America’s Most Perfect Village®”